MSHS Library Policies

 - APPENDIX LIST

 A. Patrons who act in good faith by caring for materials and using them properly and by treating the library staff, patrons, and facilities with respect will be afforded every opportunity to do so.
+The same expectations extend to the use of all audiovisual equipment in our recording studios.
+The Library is a shared space, therefore we acknowledge that all users are equal and have the same rights and responsibilities.
 That having been, said the following rules and consequences have been established to uphold expected standards of behavior in the library:

-- No food or drink in the library, with the exception of seal containers of water.
+- No food or drink in the library, with the exception of sealed containers of water.

 - No running or rough-housing in the library.